ShenCiao/CialloVulkan/README.md

 - Rendering
   - Vulkan
   - Vulkan Memory Allocator
-  - Vookoo: It's a thin wrapper on Vulkan.
+  - Vookoo - It's a thin wrapper on Vulkan.
 Ciallo use it for fast prototyping vulkan pipeline.
 - GUI
   - Dear ImGui
   - ImPlot
 - Coding Patterns
-  - Entt: ECS and event system.
+  - Entt - ECS and event system.
 Ciallo use ECS for writing data-operation-separated code rather than high performance.
 (Polylines are basically born cache friendly.)
   - range-v3
 - Geometry and algebra
   - CGAL